Internship and Co-op Advice for Transfer Students

 What about co-ops?

 Think of cooperative education as a more intense version of internships.
 Students still get the same valuable experience, but there are a few key differences.
-While most internships are part time, co-ops are full time.
+While most internships are part-time, co-ops are full-time.
 Internships typically last one semester, while most co-ops last six months.
 Finally, co-op students are almost always paid employees—and they’re usually paid well.
 Engineering co-ops can earn as much as $25 per hour!
-But at the end of the day, “many employers truly don’t distinguish between co-op and internships,” says Nancy Hutchison, Director of Cooperative Education & Career Services at Cabrini College in Radnor, Pennsylvania.
+But at the end of the day, “many employers truly don’t distinguish between co-op and internships,” says Nancy Hutchison, former Director of Cooperative Education & Career Services at Cabrini University in Radnor, Pennsylvania (which closed in 2024).
 Just like interns, co-ops’ responsibilities run the gamut, and they need to embrace their job as a learning experience.
 “Students are dead in the water if they feel that they are above some tasks,” Hutchison says.
 Some students spend each semester of co-op in the same place, and some jump around, so they may encounter hugely different work environments and responsibilities.

 Related: What's the Difference Between Co-ops and Internships?